IshanHegde/DJIA-Prediction-by-NLP-of-News-Headlines/README.md

 # DJIA-Prediction-by-NLP-of-News-Headlines

-Sentiment analysis of top 25 daily news headlines from August 2008 to July 2016 to predict daily Dow Jones industrial average movement
+Sentiment analysis of top 25 daily news headlines from various news agencies from August 2008 to July 2016 to predict daily Dow Jones industrial average's direction.

 ## Reference: